• Skip to Content

 AJ 115 Introduction to Forensic Science 3 Units

-Students are introduced to the role of forensics in criminal investigations including principles, concepts, and practices of forensic science.
-Emphasis is placed on forensic analysis, pattern evidence, instruments, firearms, documents, and real evidence.
-Students also examine standard techniques used to identify and analyze evidence such as biological evidence, ballistics, impression marks, fingerprints, hair, fibers, controlled substances, and explosives.
+Students explore the role of forensics in criminal investigations, including the fundamentals, concepts, and practices of forensic science to solve crime.
+Emphasis is placed on organic analysis, inorganic analysis, pattern evidence, instruments, firearms, documents, and real evidence.
+Students also examine standard techniques used to identify and analyze trace and physical evidence such as biology, genealogy, DNA, fingerprints, hair, fibers, controlled substances, impression, ballistic, and explosives.
 (C-ID AJ 150)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L